sbergot/wandering-mushroom/content/2020-12-03-the-society-we-live-in.md

 tags= ["cyberpunk"]
 +++

-I really like the direction taken by the two last posts about the heat system and bond level in a cyberpunk ttrpg game.
+I really like the direction taken by the [last post](@/2020-12-02-player-clusters.md) about the heat system and bond level in a cyberpunk ttrpg game.
 Lets go over some tropes about a cyberpunk society.
 I am not being subtle for the sake of fleshing out the main characteristics of the theme.

 <!-- more -->